OverviewEastern Sierra gracing postcards and picture books.

 From other sides this peak is a rather undistinguished walk up-scramble.
 The north face offers several class 5 climbing routes.
 A prominent chute dropping from the east side of the northeast face looks like a hair raising ski descent.
 Ski runs are featured in John Moyniers Back Country Skiing Californias High Sierra.

-The east slope is class 2 from Fern Lake and the west slope is class 2 from Spooky Meadow.
+The east slope is class 2 from Fern Lake and the west slope is class 2 with class 3 options from Spooky Meadow.
 The south side is a stroll from the plateau between San Joaquin Mountain and Carson Peak.

 There are outstanding views of the June Lakes area below to the north as well as the Ritter Range to the west.